Mary and Leonard F. Wing Jr.

 ARC felt the need to add this program to provide additional services for those with developmental and intellectual disabilities in and around Rutland County.
 Through grants, donations, and the hard work of many volunteers, the goal has come to fruition.

-ARC’s first two, five-week life skills courses – Budgeting and Holistic Health – were successfully completed in June.
-Our second two, five-week life skills courses – Reading for Joy and How to Cook Easy and Eat Well for Myself – were successfully completed mid October.
+ARC’s first two, five-week life skills courses – Budgeting and Holistic Health – were successfully completed in June 2025.
+Our second two, five-week life skills courses – Reading for Joy and How to Cook Easy and Eat Well for Myself – were successfully completed in October 2025.

 The Wing center has been remodeled and retrofitted with equipment, utensils, and cooking stations!
 Volunteer artist, Liz Mead, of Chittenden, has painted our Tree of Life, which highlights our community partners and resources working together to accomplish mutual goal.